cncf/wg-serverless/workflow/spec/spec-examples.md

 ## Serverless Workflow Specification - Examples

 ### Hello World Example
-The following example illustrates a simple "Hello World" Serverless Workflow with three operation states and an end state.
+The following example illustrates a simple "Hello World" Serverless Workflow with three operation states.
 The digram below show how information is passed through the workflow and filter mechanism used to access and reason over the workflow state.